-Description - If you love to drop heavy weights, then PAVIGYM's Extreme Rubber Tiles are for you.
+Description - If you love to drop heavy weights, then CrossFit Surfaces' PAVIGYMPRO Extreme Rubber Tiles are for you.
 Featuring PAVIGYM's most resistant surface, these high impact absorbing floor tiles are perfect for any gym where heavy weights will be dropped.
 Designed with a durable and resistant top layer, these rubber tiles are resistant to the signs of wear and tear that are commonly found with weaker flooring options.
 Manufactured with recycled material, a 5-year warranty backs these tough rubber floor tiles.

 Material – Our Virgin Rubber Tiles are constructed from 100% virgin SBR rubber (a synthetic rubber compound that includes no latex or recycled rubber).

 Thickness – 7mm

 Weight – Each center tile weighs approximately 15.90 lbs.